Please Don’t Feed The Children (2025) Movie Review - Tubi Back With a Stinker

 As you can probably see, the problems are already deeply engrained into the story.
 Apparently the human race would suddenly decide that kids are the problem and choose to persecute them.
 Effectively ending the entire species in the process.

-We have seen the result of a worldwide virus only recently and the world chose to shut down entirely rather than blame or persecute.
+We have seen the result of a worldwide virus only recently and the world chose to shut down entirely rather than blame or persecute one group.
 This makes the actions here seem incredibly farfetched and non-sensical.
 The problems go much further than that, though.

 If you are expecting a tense, zombie-horror, with some action spliced in.
 You are going to be very disappointed.
 If you are hoping for some apocalyptic drama with deep character studies.
 You are going to be even more disappointed.